Air Manila Flight 702: Aircraft

 The aircraft involved in the accident was a Lockheed L-188A Electra with four Allison 501-D13 engines, registered RP-C1061 to Air Manila International at the time of the accident.
 The aircraft made its maiden flight in 1958, then registered to Eastern Airlines as N5502.
 The aircraft was then sold to Air Manila on November 30, 1971.
 Maintenance records showed the transponder listed as "inoperable".
 Engine No.2 to be shut down en route to Guam due to mechanical issues; several pilots reported issues with the No.3 engine in the maintenance log before the crash.

 Crew

 Twelve crew members were on board flight 702 when it crashed: four members of the flight crew, the loading master, two mechanics, and four flight attendants.
-One of the flight attendants on board was Ms. Nelita (Nellie) Ner, age 26, of Manila, Philippines.
-Ms. Ner earlier flew as a flight attendant with Northwest Orient Airlines, based at MNL.
+One of the flight attendants on board was Nelita (Nellie) Ner, age 26, of Manila, Philippines.
+Ner earlier flew as a flight attendant with Northwest Orient Airlines, based at MNL.